 6 Places to Get Your Easter On!

-Happy Easter everyone!
-Some of us are gearing up for lots of indulging in chocolate bunnies or taking part in Easter egg hunts!
-Others may be attending religious services.
-And, while not everyone celebrates the holiday, even if you don’t, here are six places that do celebrate with fun and unusual traditions!
-Enjoy!
+Easter is just around the corner and some of us are gearing up for lots of indulging in chocolate bunnies or taking part in Easter egg hunts!
+Others may plan to attend religious services.
+While not everyone celebrates the holiday, here are six places that celebrate with fun and unusual traditions!

 Historically, people often prepared for Easter by spring cleaning their home, buying new clothes and cutting hair and fingernails.